varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Remote Code Execution(RCE)

 - The most serious vulnerability
-- Gives that attacker premission to execute code on the victims machine
+- Gives that attacker permission to execute code on the victims machine

 ### Buffer Overflow

 #### The Call Stack

 - Stores return address for function call
-- On funciton call the pointer is pushed on the stack
+- On function call the pointer is pushed on the stack
 - When function is down the pointer is popped from the stack

 #### Buffer Overread